-- Member States shall designate the competent authorities empowered to ensure implementation of this Directive.
-They shall inform the Commission thereof, indicating any division of those duties. - The authorities referred to in paragraph 1 shall be either public authorities or bodies recognised by national law or by public authorities expressly empowered for that purpose by national law.
+- 1. Member States shall designate the competent authorities empowered to ensure implementation of this Directive.
+They shall inform the Commission thereof, indicating any division of those duties. - 2.
+The authorities referred to in paragraph 1 shall be either public authorities or bodies recognised by national law or by public authorities expressly empowered for that purpose by national law.
 They shall not be insurance or reinsurance undertakings. - 3.
-The competent authorities shall possess all the powers necessary for the performance of their duties.
+The competent authorities shall possess all the powers necessary for the performance of their duties-, including the duty to verify that insurance and reinsurance distributors meet the requirements of this Directive.
 Where there is more than one competent authority on its territory, a Member State shall ensure that those authorities collaborate closely so that they can discharge their respective duties effectively.